jakk-er/Stealth-Shift/README.md

 You acknowledge that you are solely responsible for any misuse of the software, including but not limited to using it to target websites or systems without their permission.
 The authors and copyright holders shall not be liable for any damages or claims arising from such misuse.

 ## Modification Restrictions
-You are permitted to modify the software for your own educational purposes, but you agree not to modify the software in a way that would compromise its integrity or security.
-You also agree not to remove or alter any copyright notices, trademarks, or other proprietary rights notices from the software.
+You may modify the software for your own educational purposes, but you agree not to compromise its integrity or security.
+Attribution must be maintained when redistributing or sharing modified versions.

-When redistributing or sharing modified versions of the software, you must provide appropriate attribution, indicate if changes were made, and include a link to the original license.

 ## Author